BROADSoftware/ezcplugins/k8s/topolvm/roles/topolvm_master/NOTES.md

 Then in the root folder of topolvm:

 ```
+mkdir /tmp
 kustomize build ./deploy/manifests/overlays/daemonset-scheduler >./tmp/manifest.yaml.j2
 ```

 ## Other files

-- scheduler-config and scheduler-policy are copies as is
+- scheduler-config and scheduler-policy are copies as is, from deploy/scheduler-config
 - storage_classes should be adjusted